 With this power to connect, many consumers are looking to buy from small, genuine companies, which is a huge benefit to you.
 By starting an online store, you allow people all over the world to find your business, not just locals in your neighborhood.

-Because most business owners base their decisions on data, we thought you might enjoy a list of the most important online shopping and ecommerce statistics.
+Because most business owners base their decisions on data, we thought a list of the most important online shopping and ecommerce statistics would be helpful.

 Use these numbers to decide what products to sell, where to sell, and how selling online can benefit your growing business.

 40 Powerful Online Shopping and Ecommerce Statistics

 6. Experts expect global ecommerce sales to double between 2018 and 2023, breaking the $6 trillion mark (Statista)

 7. 9.7% of household spending is online for homes with an annual income above $50,000, compared to 3.4 percent for lower-income households (Washington Post)

 8. Black Friday shopping at brick and mortar stores dropped by 6% in 2019, and over $9.4 billion in online sales happened on Cyber Monday.
 Small Business Saturday saw an 18% increase in sales.
 (CNBC)